Home / Europe / Italy / Pizza Margherita

 • Busy pizzeria with high turnover

 Ingredients won't sit out long, and everything from dough to toppings will be fresher.
-In Naples, the best places often have lines.
+High customer volume often indicates a well-regarded establishment.

 • Clean workspace visible to customers